omarahmed1111/LuaParser/README.md

-# LuaParser
+# TinyParser
-Lua parser using LPegLabel tool
+Tiny parser using LPegLabel tool

 This Repo implements a small parser for a tiny language that contains only addition/subtraction/multiply/divide Statements.